tuckws/tuckws/README.md

 # Hello, I'm Tucker.
 Welcome to my GitHub.

 ## Objective
 As a Military Intelligence Officer and Counterintelligence Special Agent for the last ten years, I developed a passion for the world of cybersecurity.
-Whether conducting threat analysis, security assessments, or federal crminial investigations, I constantly found myself humbled by cyber's ubiquitous presence in our lives.
+Whether conducting threat analysis, security assessments, or federal criminal investigations, I constantly found myself humbled by cyber's ubiquitous presence in our lives.
 This fostered a drive in me to pursue a cybersecurity career post military service.
 I am actively seeking to join a Security Operations Center (SOC) as an Analyst with the eventual goal to branch into Digital Forensics and Incident Response (DFIR).

 ## Projects
 - [Python Lab](https://github.com/tuckws/Lab_Python)